HAVING FUN - GRASSROOTS DRIFTING IN NORTH CAROLINA

 We then made our way to Rockingham Speedway a once abandoned NASCAR track.
 MBDrift, a local grassroots group has taken up hosting regular drift events at that track.

-We have yet to visit Southern National Motorsports Parkway or Virginia International Speedway on the east coast drifting map, but plan to soon as we just started building our very own budget drift car.
+We have yet to visit Southern National Motorsports Parkway or Virginia International Speedway on the east coast drifting map, but we started building our very own budget drift car to drift too.